JosephArnold/JosephArnold.github.io/_posts/2025-04-09-ProblemBackpropagation.md

 ---
 layout: post
-title:  "Understanding Backpropogation!"
+title:  "The problem with backpropogation"
-date:   2025-03-28 16:35:07 +0100
+date:   2025-04-09 16:35:07 +0100
 categories: jekyll update
 ---
 <span style="color:black">
-# **Understanding Backpropogation**
-Backpropgation is a very efficient method of automatic differentiation that is used in neural networks where the gradient of the function to be optimized is to be computed.
+# **The problem with backpropogation**
+A quick recap on backpropagation can be found [here](https://josepharnold.github.io/jekyll/update/2024/11/18/UnderstandingBackpropgation.html).
+It is a well known fact that backpropagation is a highly efficient method to compute the gradient of a function.
+In order to compute gradient of a function using backpropagation two passes or traversals over the neural network is required.
+The forward pass to evaluate the output of the function for a given input or a batch of inputs and a backward pass to caluclate the gradients of each of the parameters with respect to the output.
+In a network consisting of several layers, after the forward pass of a layer, the parameters of the layer can only be updated after the forward pass of the entire layer is completed and the errors are propogated from upstream layers.
+Imagine a model is pipelined accross different GPUs where each GPU computes the forward and the backward pass for a subset of the layers of a model.
+Once the GPU has completed the forward pass for the layers allocated to it, it must wait for the gradients to arrive from upstream in the backward pass.
 Before we go into the details of the backpropogation, let us quickly recap the need for a automatic differentiation technique.
 Consider a multivariate function, f(x,y) that maps to a vector [u,v] where u = sin(4xy) and v = cos(2x + 2y)